 - Main Memory Size You need to know the system's main memory size in order to properly set up the file system swap size.
 If you are not sure of the main memory size, access the system's BIOS to ascertain this information. - Network Addresses If you do not plan to configure networking via DHCP, you will need to have the following information for your system before beginning the installation: - IP address gateway address - netmask address primary and secondary DNS addresses - Firmware Settings Firmware settings should be reviewed before installation and whenever problems involving non-working devices are encountered.
 Exercise caution before changing default settings.
 Concurrent Real-Time makes the following recommendations: - "Linux" should be specified for the "Installed OS" setting (or its equivalent) if it is an available option.
 If not, use the default "other." - Only the default settings for memory functions and PCI timing functions are supported. - ACPI support should be enabled, but care should be taken before changing other ACPI options from their defaults.
-ACPI sleep states should not be enabled in the firmware or in any custom kernel build. - Ensure that the drive to be used for installations and updates is bootable and that the boot order is correctly set in the firmware so that you will boot to the installer from a disc. - Concurrent recommends using UEFI for all RedHawk 8.x systems. - UEFI Secure Boot should be disabled if installing Rocky 8.4.
+ACPI sleep states should not be enabled in the firmware or in any custom kernel build. - Ensure that the drive to be used for installations and updates is bootable and that the boot order is correctly set in the firmware so that you will boot to the installer from a disc. - Concurrent recommends using UEFI for all RedHawk 9.x systems.